 One concern to green energy investors is whether there are enough qualified American workers to respond to the imminent demand for solar panel installers, wind turbine welders, and every flavor of engineer.
 The Green Jobs Act of 2007 authorized $125 million a year to create something called the Energy Efficiency and Renewable Energy Worker Training Program.
 The actual funding for the program didn't arrive until 2009, when $500 million of stimulus fund money was earmarked for training the American workforce for the impending green economy.
 In recent years, the Department of Labor and the Department of Energy have used the funding to create programs like the Energy Training Partnership Grants, the Pathways Out of Poverty program, and the Solar Instructor Training Network, all of which give lower-income workers the job skills to thrive in the green workforce.

-For lots more information about green energy, alternative fuels and clean technology, head to the links on the next page.
+For lots more information about green energy, alternative fuels and clean technology, head to the links below.